 There are a few different ways that this level of interest in shorting Landmark Bancorp shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Landmark Bancorp.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Landmark Bancorp.

 Find out more about how you can short Landmark Bancorp stock.

 Dividend payout ratio: 16.86% of net profits